 “Buy one (product or service) and Get a Second For Free” is more effective than being funny or clever.
 Granted, companies like A1 Radiator broke that rule when they came up with their tag line: A1 Radiator – A Great Place to Take a Leak.
 Still, most people would do better to stick to straight-forward strategies when creating advertising.

 You might be saying, “But my product is small,” but that doesn’t mean you can’t think big.
 How?
 You can sell “package” deals, combining your product or service with something else of value.
-You can put together an event that offers demonstrations of your product or service.
+Maybe put together an event that offers demonstrations of your product or service.
 You can place your product or service by something much smaller, making it look big.
 The possibilities are endless.

 Keep It Local